-The South Florida Deer Study is a multifaceted research collaboration involving UGA, the Joseph W. Jones Ecological Research Center, Florida Fish and Wildlife Conservation Commission, U.S. Fish and Wildlife Service (USFWS), Conservancy of Southwest Florida (Conservancy), and the National Park Service (NPS).
+The South Florida Deer Study was a multifaceted research collaboration involving UGA, the Joseph W. Jones Ecological Research Center, Florida Fish and Wildlife Conservation Commission, U.S. Fish and Wildlife Service (USFWS), Conservancy of Southwest Florida (Conservancy), and the National Park Service (NPS).
 Deer are a primary food source for the endangered Florida panther.
-We are investigating deer populations in Bear Island and North Addition Land Units of Big Cypress National Preserve, and the Florida Panther National Wildlife Refuge.
+We investigated deer populations in Bear Island and North Addition Land Units of Big Cypress National Preserve, and the Florida Panther National Wildlife Refuge.
 These study sites were selected based on the availability of historical data, presence of Global Positioning System (GPS)-collared Florida panthers, existing camera grids, and variation in hydrology and hunting regulations.

 The Florida Panther National Wildlife Refuge of South Florida cycles between dry and wet seasons.
 Fluctuating water levels affect deer use of the landscape and make it a very challenging place to conduct deer research.